A digital product that sells while you sleep is the ultimate dream, but you might be wondering how to create digital products in the first place.

 If you take it seriously, and have a broad understanding of digital marketing, you could turn your idea into the next multi-million-dollar digital product.

-The good news is that we’ve narrowed down this range of competence to three core areas we teach inside Digital Copywriter: It’s what I call the trifecta of core skills.
+The good news is that we’ve narrowed down this range of competence to three core areas we teach inside Copyblogger Academy: It’s what I call the trifecta of core skills.